sapegin/sapegin.me/src/content/blog/ex-open-source.md

 Here’s what I like about it:

-- **Design.** I always loved to design things, whether it’s a website design, app user interface, or software architecture.
+- **Design.** I always loved to design things, whether it’s a site design, app user interface, or software architecture.
 Leather has it all: designing a product to solve a set of problems with a bunch of constraints is a lot of fun for me.
 Sketching, making templates on a computer — either based on a product I’ve seen somewhere else, or completely from scratch.
 - **Iterations.** Improving design over time: starting from paper prototypes and then using an actual thing in leather for some time to see how it performs and thinking how to solve uncovered issues (bugs).
 - **Making something that people will use and love.** Leathercraft is all about making useful products either for yourself, for your family, or friends.
 Things that [people will use every day](https://klatzleathergoods.etsy.com/): wallets, keyholders, bags, camera straps, and so on.